RodrigoRosmaninho/TimeTableParser-ua/README.md

 #### Getting PACO Timetable URLs
 1. Go to https://paco.ua.pt/horariosweb/
-2. Pick your department and course
+2. Pick your department, course, and curricular year
 3. Click on the link icon on the top of the screen to generate the url
 4. Rinse and repeat for all the desired urls